Phone Farm vs Cloud Phone: The Real Cost Comparison

 | Most underestimated cost | Labor and recovery | Buying the wrong architecture for the use case |

-- you already have the technical staff,
+- existing technical staff,

-- you can operate locally without friction,
+- local operations that can run without much friction,

-- your use case justifies hardware ownership,
+- a use case that justifies hardware ownership,

-- speed matters more than hardware ownership,
+- speed requirements that matter more than hardware ownership,

-- the team wants predictable monthly cost,
+- a need for predictable monthly cost,

-- local setup is becoming operationally messy,
+- local setups that are becoming operationally messy,

-- recovery burden is hurting productivity,
+- recovery burden that is hurting productivity,

 For many professional operators, the cloud phone advantage is not just price.
 It is the removal of infrastructure drag.